tykukla/CH2O-CHOO-TRAIN/README.md

 If the CH2O-CHOO-TRAIN_RUN.R file is executed with no other changes, the code will output the results in the 'Example_Results' directory.
 The 'figures' folder in this directory is created from 'PLOT_RESULTS.R' in the 'PROCESS' directory.

 ## CH2O-CHOO TRAIN Publications
 1. Kukla, T., Ibarra, D.E., Lau, K.V., Rugenstein, J.K.C.
-(Submitted).
+(Preprint).
 All aboard!
 Earth system investigations with the CH2O-CHOO TRAIN.
+DOI:10.31223/X5ND26.
 2. Kukla, T., Lau, K.V., Ibarra, D.E., Rugenstein, J.K.C.
 (Upcoming).
-Deterministic icehouse and greenhouse climates on million-year timescales.
+Deterministic icehouse and greenhouse climates in Earth history.

 ### Key references
 This model is based on previous energy balance climate model, weathering, and carbon cycling work, including: